Brooklyn–Battery Tunnel: Tolls

-As of 6 August 2023, drivers pay $11.19 per car or $4.71 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
-E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.94 per car or $3.02 per motorcycle.
-Mid-Tier NYCSC E-Z Pass users pay $8.36 per car or $3.57 per motorcycle.
-All E-ZPass users with transponders not issued by the New York E-ZPass CSC will be required to pay Toll-by-mail rates.
+As of 4 January 2026, drivers pay $12.03 per car or $5.06 per motorcycle for tolls by mail and vehicles with out-of-state E-ZPasses.
+E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $7.46 per car or $3.25 per motorcycle.
+Mid-Tier NYCSC E-ZPass users pay $9.79 per car or $4.18 per motorcycle.

 The E-ZPass toll payment system has been accepted at the Brooklyn–Battery Tunnel since December 1996.
 Open-road cashless tolling started on January 4, 2017.
 The tollbooths were dismantled, and drivers were no longer allowed to pay cash at the tunnel.
 Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore are located on the Manhattan side.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.